YunranChen/sta-663-2018/README.md

 # sta-663-2018

-##Content:Computational Statistics and Statistical Computing
+## Content: Computational Statistics and Statistical Computing

 This course is designed for graduate research students who need to analyze complex data sets, and/or implement efficient statistical algorithms from the literature.
 We focus on the following analytical skills: